beruzebabu/golb/README.md

 - GOLB_PASSWORD
 - GOLB_PORT
 - GOLB_POSTDIR
+- GOLB_TEMPLATEDIR
+- GOLB_FILEDIR
 ```

 ```
 golb arguments:
-  -password string
+  -filedir string
+        specifies the directory to use for files (env: GOLB_FILEDIR) (default "files") -password string
-        specifies the management password
+        specifies the management password (env: GOLB_PASSWORD) -port int
-  -port int
-        specifies the port to use, default is 8080 (default 8080) -postdir string
+        specifies the port to use, default is 8080 (env: GOLB_PORT) (default 8080) -postdir string
-        specifies the directory to use for posts (default "posts") -title string
+        specifies the directory to use for posts (env: GOLB_POSTDIR) (default "posts") -templatedir string
-        specifies the blog title (default "Golb")
+        specifies the directory to use for templates (env: GOLB_TEMPLATEDIR) (default "templates") -title string
-  -h
-  		the above help text
+        specifies the blog title (env: GOLB_TITLE) (default "Golb") -h the above help text
 ```